Dentals – Do I need dental visits?

 - Get your pet vaccinated for at least 21 days before travel

 We would also advise that all annual vaccinations, including kennel cough are up to date.
 In addition it is important to make sure worming and parasite control is up to date as there are different parasitic diseases contractible on mainland Europe.
 Please ask us for advice.

 It is very important that you liaise with your travel company regarding any other requirements they might have such as crate size.

 When returning to Ireland from the EU dogs and cats must be treated for ticks and tapeworm by a vet between 24 and 86 hours before entering the country.
 Please ensure to find a registered vet to carry out this requirement before you come home.

 Kennel cough or Canine cough is a very contagious infection that causes a harsh, hoarse cough in dogs.
 It is very easy for dogs to contract kennel cough – it just requires nose to nose contact or shared airspace.
-Kennel cough can be contracted in parks, training classes, grooming salons, boarding kennels or just saying hello on a walk.
+Kennel cough can be contracted in parks, training classes, grooming salons, veterinary clinic waiting rooms, boarding kennels or just saying hello on a walk.
 While usually not life threatening it is unpleasant and often makes dogs feel very unwell.
 If you suspect your dog has kennel cough please contact us to make an appointment – the sooner we treat the better.

 Do I need to vaccinate?